-escrave is available to use without creating an account and operates entirely on your personal device.
+Escrave is available to use without creating an account and operates entirely on your personal device.
 This means that we do not store any of the data you create with it.
-The decentralized nature of data created by this app makes it much harder for other companies to collect or use.
+Escrave does not even use analytics tools to get information about you.

 Examples of what to track

 No matter how strong their resolution, people's habit(s) can start to get the best of them.
-If you're struggling to find something that you could track, this page can help you figure out what your guilty pleasure is. escrave can be used to track nearly anything you want in terms of doing or buying something less often.
-The app makes the most sense if your chosen habit is related to a specific action and can be spent money on.
-So try to think of things you do or spend more money on than you would like.Try it now!
+If you're struggling to find something that you could track, this page has some common suggestions of addictions and bad habits that people use Escrave to track.
+This app can be used to track nearly anything you want to do/buy less often, however, it makes the most sense if you choose something related to a specific action.
+Try to think of something you do or spend more money on more than you would like.Try it now!